junaidNadeem/volders-signup/README.md

 # Volders Frontend Challenge

-This repoitory contains the code files of the challenge.

 ## Getting Started

-There are only html, css, and javascript which can be run on any server like apache.
+This project contains html, css, and javascript files.

-Just clone this repo to your server directory and then access it through browser.
+Just clone this repo access index.html through the browser.

+## Pages

+Project has a Responsive Signup Page containing name and address fields.

+Signup page has 3 cases i.e. Empty, Error and Filled.

-## Validation Assumption
+## Validation

-From the image provided I assumed to validate fields of name only.
-Both the fields are required and must contain at least two characters.

-This view contains validations and also is responsive.
+Validation is applied on First Name and Last Name.